MrShivaG/SingleKey-Password-Manager/README.md

 ## Features
 - Uses a key to encrypt and decrypt  credentials
 - Designed for fast and easy usage via the terminal
-- Uses Firebase Databse to store profiles
+- Uses Firebase Database to store profiles
 - Easy profile Management

 ## Installation